 There are 4 main processes used in motivational interviewing, each building onto the next.
 These include:

 At the start of the process, the therapist’s main aim is to put the client at ease.
-This is done through asking open-ended questions to get to know the client, their history and encouraging honest dialogue.
+This is done through asking open-ended questions to get to know the client, and their history and encouraging honest dialogue.

 Once rapport and trust have been established, the therapist moves on to helping the client find a clear direction and goal for the treatment.
 The therapist doesn’t tell the client what to do but instead allows them to articulate what’s important to them and what they’d like to get out of treatment.